220296006/Amazon-Cloud-Pratictioner/Module 6 - Security/User Permission and Access.md

 Assigning IAM policies at the group level also makes it easier to adjust permissions when an employee transfers to a different job.
 For example, if a cashier becomes an inventory specialist, the coffee shop owner removes them from the “Cashiers” IAM group and adds them into the “Inventory Specialists” IAM group.
 This ensures that employees have only the permissions that are required for their current role.

 What if a coffee shop employee hasn’t switched jobs permanently, but instead, rotates to different workstations throughout the day?
-This employee can get the access they need through IAM roles(opens in a new tab).
+This employee can get the access they need through IAM roles.

 ## IAM roles